 How extensive is the problem?
 (On one type of plant or several?
 In one location or all over the garden?)

-What kind of plant or plants is affected?
+What kind of plants are affected?

 If you don't know either the botanical or common name of the plant, give a detailed description.
 Is it a tree? a shrub? a flowering perennial or annual?